sav-che/TL-2/Authors/Castellanos, Alberto {std. Castellanos}.md

-> [!cite] BHL link: this entry starts at [page 454](https://www.biodiversitylibrary.org/item/103861#page/464/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 454](https://www.biodiversitylibrary.org/page/33266761) of TL-2 Suppl.
 III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Castellanos, Alberto (1896-1968), Argentine botanist, born in Cordoba, studied at the University of Buenos Aires, Dr. nat. sci. ib.
-1925, collected in South America, Colombia, Canary Islands, N Africa and Europe, in charge of the Herbarium of the University of Buenos Aires from 1924, moved to Brazil 1955, contracted by various Brazilian scientific institutions. (*Castellanos*).
+1925, collected in South America, Colombia, Canary Islands, N Africa and Europe, in charge of the Herbarium of the University of Buenos Aires from 1924, moved to Brazil 1955, contracted by various Brazilian scientific institutions.
+**Abbreviated name**: *Castellanos*

 #### Herbarium and types